BroadcomMFD/broadcom-product-scripts/output-management/web-viewer/favorites/README.md

     npm run generate-sdk
     ./gradlew build

-Note that the first time your run the `npm run generate-sdk` command the tool will need to download the OpenAPI Generator Java JAR file from the internet using hosts under the maven.org domain.
+Note that the first time you run the `npm run generate-sdk` command the tool will need to download the OpenAPI Generator Java JAR file from the internet using hosts under the maven.org domain.

 The built distributable packages are saved in the `favorites/build/distributions` directory.